-1st Semester 2000 12200020 2nd Semester

-hrs.
-Englis h 513 hrs.

-French or Spanish 503 hrs.
-French or Spanish 513 hrs.

-History 12 hrs.
-Histor y 133 hrs.

-English 123 ogy 153 hrs.

-Psychology 503 hrs.
-Mathe matics 113 hrs.

-Mathematics 103 hrs.
-Physic eal Education 511 hr.

-Physical Education 501
+1st Semester 2nd Semester hrs. hrs. hrs.
+English 51 3 French or Spanish 3 History 13 3 Sociology 15 3 hrs. hrs. hrs. hrs. hrs.

 GROUP 2-AGRICULTURE

 The two years of agricultural work offered here are on a parallel with identical courses as senior agricultural colleges of Mississippi.
 Students seeking agricultural work are able to get the freshman and sophomore work here and enter a senior agricultural college as a qualified junior.
 These courses lead toward qualifications for teachers of vocational agriculture, county agent, agricultural engineering, agricultural administration, agricultural economics, forestry and veterinary science.